MachSMT/MachSMT/README.md

 * `scores.csv` contains the computed PAR-2 score for all solvers, including MachSMT and the virtual best solver (denoted as Oracle) for `<logic>` in `<track>`.
 * `cactus.png,cdf.png` corresponds to the cactus/cdf plots for `<logic>` in `<track>`.
-   **Note** that the solver names from the generated plots in the artifact and the plots in the paper differ.
-We manually cleaned up the solver names in the paper, whereas the generated plots show the raw names as specified in the csv result files.
 * `*_loss.csv` contains the benchmark wise loss of each predictor.
 These csv files show which benchmarks a particular learnt variant of MachSMT struggles with compared to the virtual best solver